 The references – some subtle, others not – to the highlights of the series are indeed very numerous.
 We laugh at this or that reminder and we smile when we hear a sound or classical music.
 The film also transports us to the worlds of cult games such as Mario Kart and Donkey Kong.

-There’s also something very enjoyable about watching Mario go through the same frustrations as the millions of players who have controlled his destiny over the past 40 years – like falling down a hole or picking the wrong pipe.
+There’s also something very enjoyable regarding watching Mario go through the same frustrations as the millions of players who have controlled his destiny over the past 40 years – like falling down a hole or picking the wrong pipe.

 The animation is more on point.
 With its somewhat retro appearance, it is more akin to that of Shaun the Sheep and the original Toy Story than that of the more recent films from Pixar and Dreamworks.

-Despite a conclusion that falls a little flat, a go-kart sequence that could have been more imaginative, and the complete absence of a second degree, Super Mario Bros.
+Despite a conclusion that falls a little flat, a go-kart sequence that might have been more imaginative, and the complete absence of a second degree, Super Mario Bros.
 The Film managed, in my opinion, to make the most of the potential of the video game series.

 When is Zelda, Punch-Out! or Metroid?